loning/the-math/docs/psi-collapse-zfc/chapter-09-why-zfc-cannot-collapse-back-metamathematics.md

 ### 9.8.2 The Artist and the Painting

-ZFC is to metamathematical consciousness as:
+ZFC is to metamathematical observer as:
 - A painting to the artist's mind
 - A symphony to the composer's imagination
 - A poem to the poet's experience